AC87 Evan Pugh Professorships (Formerly HR87)

 a.
 The annual salary paid each Evan Pugh University Professor by her/his college program will be supplemented from central University funds in the amount of at least $12,000.

 b.
-Funds will be made available annually to each Evan Pugh University Professor on an unrestricted basis toward support of her/his research and/or creative works.
+Funds will be made available annually to each Evan Pugh University Professor toward support of her/his research and/or creative works as permitted by University general funds.
 For information regarding the sum available please contact the Office of the Vice President for Research.

 c.
 Evan Pugh University Professors participating in a phased retirement plan (HR29) shall have their supplemental salary reduced accordingly.
 The full departmental allotment will continue to be provided to be used on an unrestricted basis toward their research and/or creative works.
 Normally, this arrangement is in effect for a period of time not to exceed 3 years from the start of the phased retirement, at which time the Evan Pugh supplements will end.